blackfalcon/dynamic-calendar/README.md

 To start wrapping up this experience, we need the view to update every time a user changes the date in the input element.

 To do this we will create another function called `updateDisplayDateEvent`.
-In this function we need to set two new variables, `calendarInput` and
+In this function we use the value from, `calendarInput` and
-`displayCalValue`.
-You may remember these variables from a previous function, but since those variables are not global, we need to reset them.
+`displayCalValue` set earlier in the function.

 Next thing we need is an event trigger that will change the DOM to reflect the value of the input element.
 For this we will enclose another function that will be triggered by the `onchange` event on `calendarInput`.